numancan/object-tracker-opencv-arduino/README.md

 ```python
 cap=cv2.VideoCapture(0)
 ```
-* Upload servoControl.ino to arduino and run the **Tracker.py**, set trackbars then, press "ESC" key.
+* Upload servoControl.ino to arduino and run the **Tracker.py**, set trackbars then, press "ESC" key for tracking.
 ![](src/hsv-trackbars.gif)